bschollnick/QuickBBS/README.md

 file system, and a user configurable database.
 The database is used to store details about the files, along with their thumbnails.

 How?
-A request comes in for a directory to be displayed, the code scans the directory, checking for files.
+A request comes in for a directory to be displayed, and the database looks up the directory in the database.
+If the directory has been previously scanned the cached data in the database is used, if it has not been previously cached in the database (or the cache has been invalidated) the code scans the directory, checking for files.

-If the file has not been seen, the Index data is stored for the file.
-When a thumbnail request comes in, the application then checks to see if the thumbnail exists, and if not, creates it.
+* If the file(s) are not in the database they will be added
+* If the database has file(s) that are not in the directory, they will be removed
+* If the file has been changed (Filesize, Last Modified Date) the database will be updated.

+The cache is maintained by the Watchdog File System Monitor https://github.com/gorakhargosh/watchdog/.
+Watchdog monitors the entirety of the ALBUMS path, and if any file system changes are detected, the directory's is marked as being eligible to be rescanned.
+The data is not removed from the database, the next time that directory is viewed, it will be re-validated against the file system.

 [![](https://mermaid.ink/img/pako:eNp1U8tOwzAQ_JWVT0GCH-gBqY2DxIFS9SEOBFVbZ5NYTexiO4KK8O84TlKghZwi78zs7I79wYTOiE1YYfBQwpqnCvz3RLslvTZkHdzc3ELLpSHhtDmCNnAnK7ItzKK4JLGH3G5jFCVt1wbFXqriqteYnVOVdiAVpL58wWkfopVABSf0IPLQi1zgg0o4gs0hQ0dZC_yZS3uo8AhvtDtgQS-_jNzpRmWdgZ72tw3gP_vOo4XRgqyFuERVkO3o5xbnAfoYxYa8j25BvaOwJ1iS0Caz4-AcHe7QEtyrjN63HoeDzGOQWYwy67KpdwplNSiMAqdzuw05dP1-nHlzdhBcBMF_Av2mtNPpEGRvqXMIuVftum029xx0Du7kxqEpyA0tptNebe6TDev1t2IWjSkkxmjzGxnH0TBOgA_FOD4zBVz7ybr7krxL61rOL9byLzUwbJsk0Yp83t8Fp0FUktRonvNATRJ2zWoyNcrMv4OPrpgyV1JNKZv434xybCqXslR9eig2Tq-OSrCJMw1dsyaEzSX6F1SzSY6Vpc8vj8oXmw?type=png)](https://mermaid.live/edit#pako:eNp1U8tOwzAQ_JWVT0GCH-gBqY2DxIFS9SEOBFVbZ5NYTexiO4KK8O84TlKghZwi78zs7I79wYTOiE1YYfBQwpqnCvz3RLslvTZkHdzc3ELLpSHhtDmCNnAnK7ItzKK4JLGH3G5jFCVt1wbFXqriqteYnVOVdiAVpL58wWkfopVABSf0IPLQi1zgg0o4gs0hQ0dZC_yZS3uo8AhvtDtgQS-_jNzpRmWdgZ72tw3gP_vOo4XRgqyFuERVkO3o5xbnAfoYxYa8j25BvaOwJ1iS0Caz4-AcHe7QEtyrjN63HoeDzGOQWYwy67KpdwplNSiMAqdzuw05dP1-nHlzdhBcBMF_Av2mtNPpEGRvqXMIuVftum029xx0Du7kxqEpyA0tptNebe6TDev1t2IWjSkkxmjzGxnH0TBOgA_FOD4zBVz7ybr7krxL61rOL9byLzUwbJsk0Yp83t8Fp0FUktRonvNATRJ2zWoyNcrMv4OPrpgyV1JNKZv434xybCqXslR9eig2Tq-OSrCJMw1dsyaEzSX6F1SzSY6Vpc8vj8oXmw)